thecartercenter/nemo/docs/development-setup.md

 ### Troubleshooting

+#### Integrity check failed

 If you ever see `check_yarn_integrity error Integrity check failed` or `Your Yarn packages are out of date!` simply follow the instructions by running `yarn install --check-files`.
 Note if you previously ran `yarn install` with a different version of Node, the integrity check will fail.
 If you frequently see this error, make sure you execute `nvm use` before `yarn install`.

+#### i18n/translations issues

+If you ever see `Missing file extension for "../assets/javascripts/i18n/translations"` or similar, make sure you've run `rails i18n:js:export` in order to provide the translations files to JS scripts.